-We developed the following frequently asked questions and answers to provide health professionals with a better understanding of how the Blood Service residual risk estimates for viral transfusion-transmissible infections (TTI) are calculated, including the rationale for using these calculations.
+We developed the following frequently asked questions and answers to provide health professionals with a better understanding of how Lifeblood residual risk estimates for viral transfusion-transmissible infections (TTI) are calculated, including the rationale for using these calculations.

 We publish estimates of the residual risks of transfusion-transmissible infections (TTI) as a service to clinicians to guide transfusion decision-making and informed consent processes.

 We publish the TTI residual risk estimates in the Blood Component Information (BCI) booklet, and on this web site.
 The viral risk estimates are reviewed and updated periodically.
 Our estimates are based on published methods.